Diabekki/GamerZone/README.md

   - the text was put above the START button to further show the user what needs to be clicked/pressed.

    **Start Button to begin quiz**
- - The design of the start button was to mimic the feeling of arcade start buttons.
+ - The design of the start button was to mimic the feeling of an arcade start button.
  - it was designed to look 3D to give the user clear intent that this needs to be pressed.

   ![Image of arcade start button](assets/images/start-button.JPG)

  **Main page image**
   - The image chosen fit very well with the page intent.
-  - The colourful image conveys what the user should be expecting from the page, the user will be expecting a game as image keeps overall page flow.
+  - The colourful image conveys what the user should be expecting from the page, the user will be expecting a game as image helps the feeling of the overall page.

  ![Image of kid playing arcade games](assets/images/homepage-main-image.JPG)

  **Footer, copyright text**
-  - The footer consists of high contrast colours, white against black for a sleek vibe yes still in sync with the websites theme.
+  - The footer consists of high contrast colours, white against black for a sleek vibe yet still in sync with the websites theme.
   - I kept the footer simple for the same reason the navigation bar was styled simplistically.
   - the simple design keeps the user focused on the image and start button (which commenses the quiz).